 14. Consider changing the piping and drainage system of your house

-First of all, make sure if you have any kind of lead-contained piping systems or installations in your home.
+First, ensure lead-contained piping systems or installations in your home.

 Keeping Your Family Safe